International Teachers

 1. Find local celebrations

 Did you know that Boston, Massachusetts, was one of the first cities in the U.S. to designate Fourth of July an official holiday, in 1786?
 Each city or town has its own traditions for commemorating Independence Day, but the most common celebrations usually include fireworks, parades, live music, and picnics or barbecues.
 Find out what’s happening in your area through local news sites or by asking around.
 A fireworks display held after dark is a fun way to end an exciting day spent with family or friends by a pool or at a cookout.
-Even in small towns that lack a parade or fireworks, American flags are proudly displayed from buildings or light posts in the days leading up to Independence Day, and some neighborhoods also encourage residents to share their flags of origin to illustrate the rich, culturally diverse tapestry of the community.
+Even in small towns that lack a parade or fireworks, American flags are proudly displayed from buildings or light posts in the days leading up to Independence Day, and some neighborhoods also encourage residents to share their flags of origin to illustrate the rich cultural heritage of the community.
 Consider joining in the spirit by putting up your flag along with red, white, and blue decorations or dressing in patriotic colors for the day.

 2. Gather with friends and family